 Police ambush attacks: 4 strategies for survival– 6

-A recently released study illustrates specific strategies and tactics to greatly improve your chances of winning an ambush
+A study of police ambushes illustrates specific strategies and tactics that could greatly improve your chance of survival during an ambush attack

 Be the smartest person in the room– 4